Video: Soften Your Hardbody

 The secret to achieving a more toned physique: DIY deep-tissue work.

 Fitness devotees tend to get stuck in our ways — quite literally — but complementing your regular regimen with some yoga therapy ball work can actually further your progress.
-"If you're all clamped up and contracted, you need to get rid of the knots so you can increase your range of motion and allow the muscle to contract the way it's supposed to," says Jill Miller, founder of the Yoga Tune Up method taught at Equinox clubs nationwide.
+"If you're all clamped up and contracted, you need to get rid of the knots so you can increase your range of motion and allow the muscle to contract the way it's supposed to," says Jill Miller, founder of the Yoga Tune Up.
 "Rolling your body on yoga therapy balls provides a deep tissue massage you would get from your physical therapist or orthopedic massage therapist.
 This is a very, very targeted massage."

 The premise may sound simple, but the payoff is significant: The pliable rubber balls grab hold of your skin, through your clothing, to stimulate specific nerve endings that have a sedative, pain-killing effect.
 "The grip, grab and penetration of the balls turns off the pain signals so you can move better.
 And if you can move better, you can get a better workout," says Miller.